 A dehumidifier speeds up the natural evaporation process.
 Dehumidifiers draw in air at rates of up to 400 CFM, but the air doesn’t pass through filters.
 When air passes over metal fins that are cooled below the room’s dew point temperature, the fins condense moisture out of the air and pump it to a drain that’s inside the dehumidifier or to an external drain or bucket.
 A commercial dehumidifier may remove up to 300 pints of water per day, depending on the size of the equipment and the amount of moisture in the air.

 The water that a dehumidifier removes from the air is in the form of vapor, or gas.
-The gas forms because water has vapor pressure that evaporates.
-To promote the formation of a gaseous vapor, professionals often use fans and a dehumidifier, as the moving air diffuses the gas and moves it to the chilled plates.
+The gas forms because water has a vapor pressure that evaporates.
+To promote the formation of gaseous vapor, professionals often use fans and a dehumidifier, as the moving air diffuses the gas and moves it to the chilled plates.
 In a room that has mold damage, for instance, a rented dehumidifier will remove excess moisture from the air, but not any particles.
 When dew point condensation occurs and the chilled plates remove excess water vapor from the air, the dehumidifier reduces the vapor concentration, which allows more water molecules to evaporate.

 Using Air Scrubbers and Dehumidifiers for Remediation Purposes